-Rivendell Mountain Works was founded in 1971, in Western Washington....
+Rivendell Mountain Works was founded in 1971, in Western Washington in the small foothills town of Snoqualmie....
 Don Jensen was a central figure in the Rivendell story, even though Rivendell's founder Larry Horton, never actually met him...
 Don was the climber with the vision of improved packs and tents that would enhance the climbing experience.
 In the image above, Don is happy, off on one of his big Alaskan expeditions.
 He's in the shadow of the infamous Wickersham Wall on the north side of Denali (Mt.
 McKinley)....
 In the history of gear, Don's brainchild, the Rivendell/Jensen soft pack, ranks as the prime exemplar of the original heretical departure away from tried and true frame packs and into the realm of the Future: Soft packs and frameless packs of infinite variety.

 Rivendell Mountain Works was first located in Snoqualmie, Washington, but soon moved to a magical high mountain valley at the base of Wyoming's Teton Range, in the tiny town of Victor, Idaho.